 Why are the holes shaped like an F?

-The F-Hole has become the best compromise between an open hole that weakens the body of an instrument (and let rosin dust in) and a slot cut in the direction of the grain.
-F-Holes provide the best sound projection for its size of openings.
+The F-Hole has become the best compromise between an open hole that weakens the body of an instrument (and lets rosin dust in) and a slot cut in the direction of the grain.
+F-Holes provide the best sound projection for their size of openings.

 Why do violins have scrolls?